tempertemper/bearodriguez/src/site/starting-therapy.md

 - Improve relationships and communication
 - Develop practical ways to manage anxiety, stress, or low mood

+## Sessions and Availability

+Sessions last 50 minutes and take place weekly — either:

+- **In person** in Newcastle upon Tyne or Tynemouth
+- **Online** via secure video, from wherever you are

-Sessions last 50 minutes and take place weekly, either in-person in Newcastle upon Tyne, Tynemouth, or online wherever you are.
-The consistency of weekly sessions helps the work deepen and gives you a regular space to process what's happening in your life.
+The consistency of weekly sessions helps the work go deeper and gives you regular time to reflect, process, and grow.

+## You Set the Pace

-Most importantly, therapy moves at your pace.
-There's no right or wrong way to start, just a genuine space where you can begin to feel seen, supported, and understood as you make meaningful changes.
+There's no right or wrong way to start therapy.
+Wherever you're coming from, you'll be met with care, respect, and curiosity.
+The space is yours — to feel seen, heard, and supported as you begin to make meaningful change.